dmlux/FDCMP/README.md

 ### How do I get set up? ###

 To compile the project a CMakeLists.txt file is delivered that can be used by cmake.
-To compile the project to a binary the following commands can be used:
+To compile the project into a binary the following commands can be used:
 ```
 mkdir ~/FDCMP
 cd ~/FDCMP